Sub-diffusive wave transport and weak localization transition in three-dimensional stealthy hyperuniform disordered systems: Introduction

 In fact, while light localization always occurs in one- and two-dimensional structures with sufficiently large size \cite{Chabanov,Anderson,RiboliALin2D,SgrignuoliPeenwheel}, this is not the case for three-dimensional (3D) disordered systems where Anderson localization has not been unambiguously demonstrated.
 Although several claims have been made \cite{WiersmaLocaliz,Storzer,SperlingAL}, the debate is still ongoing \cite{Beek2012,Sperling,Scheffold}.
-From the theoretical standpoint, it has been recently demonstrated that the localization of electromagnetic waves cannot be achieved in random ensembles of electric point scatterers, irrespective of their scattering strength \cite{SkipetrovPRL,Bellando}.
-The near-field dipole-dipole coupling between vector scatterers was identified as the main reason that prevents the onset of a delocalization-localization-transition (DLT) in these 3D open uniform random systems \cite{SkipetrovPRL}.
+From the theoretical standpoint, it has been recently demonstrated that the localization of electromagnetic waves cannot be achieved in random ensembles of electric point scatterers, irrespective of their scattering strength \cite{SkipetrovPRL,Bellando,van2021longitudinal}.
+The near-field dipole-dipole coupling between vector scatterers was conjectured to be an important factor that prevents the onset of a delocalization-localization transition \cite{SkipetrovPRL,Bellando,van2021longitudinal,cobus2021transient,naraghi2016phase, SgrignuoliSubrandom}.
 Consequently, alternative strategies have been developed to reduce the detrimental effect of mediated dipole-dipole interactions.
 For instance, the application of strong magnetic fields in random media \cite{Skipetrov2015,Skipetrov2018}, the use of partially ordered media \cite{Skipetrov2020}, and complex aperiodic structures with \textit{ad hoc} structural properties \cite{SgrignuoliSubrandom,Haberko} have all been proposed as candidate systems for the demonstration of 3D light localization.
 In this context, disordered hyperuniform structures \cite{Torquato,TorquatoReview,Zachary} have attracted significant attention because they enable the design of unique materials that flexibly interpolate between the two extremes of ordered and disordered structures.
 These engineered disordered media resulted in novel optical phenomena in nanophotonics, such as the discovery of exotic amorphous materials with large, complete, photonic bandgaps \cite{Florescu}, the design of free-form waveguides \cite{Man}, and enhanced directional extraction of the incoherent emission from light-emitting diodes \cite{Gorsky}.
 Moreover, 3D photonic hyperuniform networks can be conveniently fabricated by silicon double inversion of polymer templates \cite{Muller}.
 The development of a suitable platform for light localization provides opportunities to enhance light-matter interactions in photonic materials with engineered disorder as well as novel quantum simulation protocols that are inherently more resilient to decoherence effects \cite{BarredoScience,schreiber2011decoherence,wang2016single,viebahn2019matter,abouraddy2012anderson}.